 The scheme was introduced and expanded by the national government, which informed the Parliament on 12 March 2020.

-The measure ensures better access to finance for SMEs by means of a government credit guarantee.
-It is available for companies, including self-employed without employees, at least three years old with a maximum of 250 employees, an annual turnover of up to €50 million or assets up to €43 million.
+The measure ensures access to finances for SMEs through government credit guarantees.
+It is available for companies that are self-employed without employees, have up to 250 employees, are at least three years old, and have an annual turnover of up to €50 million or assets up to €43 million.

-Previously, up to 50% of credit was guaranteed by the government and this has now been increased to 75%.
+Previously, up to 50% of credit was guaranteed by the government and now it has been increased to 75%.
 Also, the duration of the credit has been increased to four years and the test for eligibility has been relaxed.
 Finally, the interest rate has been decreased from 3.9% to 2%.

 The following updates to this measure have been made after it came into effect.